IOS 15: CSAM detection

 CSAM detection identifying known Child Sexual Abuse Material (CSAM) in photos stored iCloud Photos was originally intended to be included.
 Implementation of CSAM detection was delayed indefinitely, and cancelled altogether in December 2022.
 This recognition is based on a perceptual hash called NeuralHash.

 Siri and Search were updated to intervene when users perform searches for queries related to CSAM.
 The Messages app will warn children when receiving or sending sexually explicit photos, blurring sent and received photos.
 It was originally planned to also notify parents of children under 13 if they choose to view flagged messages anyway, but this was removed due to concerns about abusive parents.

 Hardened memory allocation

 iOS 15 introduced kalloc_type in order to advance memory safety in the XNU kernel.
 This is primarily to mitigate privilege escalation vulnerabilities.

 Other changes

 Supported devices

-All the devices supporting iOS 14 support iOS 15.
-However, devices with an A9, A10 Fusion or A11 Bionic chip, such as the iPhone 6S, iPhone 7, iPhone 8, iPhone X, iPhone SE (1st generation) and the iPod Touch (7th generation), all have limited support.
-The following is a list of devices that support iOS 15:
+All iPhones and iPod Touches that support iOS 13 and iOS 14 support iOS 15.
+However, devices with an A9, A10 Fusion, or A11 Bionic SoC have limited support, while iPhones with an A12 Bionic SoC and later are fully supported.
+The iPhone SE (1st generation) and iPod Touch (7th generation) are the only supported devices to feature the 4-inch diagonal display.

+Devices that support iOS 15 are as follows.